bluehands/Funicular-Switch/README.md

 ```

 Those are basically the four (actually three) main operations on `Result` - `Create`, `Bind`, `Map` and `Match`.
-There are a lot of overloads and other helpers in FunicularSwitch to avoid repetition of `Result` specific patterns like:
+There are a lot of overloads and other helpers in Funicular-Switch to avoid repetition of `Result` specific patterns like:

 - 'Combine results to Ok if everything is Ok otherwise collect errors' - `Aggregate`, `Map` and `Bind` overloads on collections
 - 'Ok if at least one item passes certain validations, otherwise collect info why no one matched' - `FirstOk`